Arnold Jackson (British Army officer): Early life

 He was born Arnold Nugent Strode Jackson at Addlestone, Surrey, changing his surname to Strode-Jackson on 31 March 1919 (as noted in The London Gazette of 1 April 1919).
-He was the son of Morton Strode Jackson and Edith Rosine Martin, and grandson of Lieutenant General George Jackson.
+He was the son of Morton Strode Jackson and Edith Rosine Martin and grandson of Lieutenant General George Jackson.

 His uncle was Clement Jackson, athlete, academic, bursar of Hertford College, Oxford, and co-founder of the Amateur Athletic Association.
 His sister was the novelist Myrtle Beatrice Strode Strode-Jackson.

-He was educated at Malvern College, where he was head of his house and head of the athletics team, and there acquired the nickname "Jackers".
+He was educated at Malvern College, where he was head of his house and head of the athletics team, and there he acquired the nickname "Jackers".
 Jackson entered Brasenose College, Oxford in 1910, where he took a degree in law.

 Athletic career

 Jackson rowed and played football and hockey for Brasenose College, being captain of the hockey team.
-He won the mile race for Oxford against Cambridge three times and was President of the Oxford University Athletic Club.
+He won the mile race for Oxford against Cambridge three times.
+He was President of the Oxford University Athletic Club.

-In 1912, while still an undergraduate, Jackson cut short his fishing holiday in Norway, and travelled by train to compete in that year's Olympic Games in Sweden.
+In 1912, while still an undergraduate, Jackson cut short his fishing holiday in Norway and travelled by train to compete in that year's Olympic Games in Sweden.
 He had to compete as a private entry, not having been chosen by the Great Britain team, along with his friend from Cambridge, Philip Baker, another private entry.
 This was the last Olympics at which such private entries were allowed.
 Even when compared to the amateurish race preparation of the era, Jackson's training regime of massage, golf and walking seemed very relaxed.

-At Stockholm, American hopes were high to win a gold in 1500 m, as the USA were successful in mile racing at that time, and seven of the runners in the final were from the USA.
+At Stockholm, American hopes were high to win a gold in 1500 m, as the USA was successful in mile racing at that time, and seven of the runners in the final were from the USA.
 The race started at a modest 65 second pace, until Norman Taber took the lead and increased the pace.
-At the bell for the final lap, Abel Kiviat, a world record holder in 1500 m was first, followed by Taber and John Paul Jones, the mile world record holder.
+At the bell for the final lap, Abel Kiviat, a world record holder in 1500 m, was first, followed by Taber and John Paul Jones, the mile world record holder.
 On the final turn, Mel Sheppard and Jackson also joined the crowd on his heels, with Sweden's Ernst Wide closing fast.
 The three Americans ran abreast, so Jackson had to run wide.
-With 50 yards left, Jackson came even with Kiviat and Taber, as Jones and Wide started to fade.
+With 50 yards left, Jackson came even with Kiviat and Taber as Jones and Wide started to fade.
 Jackson summoned one last burst and captured the gold in 3:56.8, an Olympic record.
 Kiviat and Taber both clocked 3:56.9, and the photo had to be reviewed before officials handed the silver to Kiviat.
 Baker finished sixth.
 At the time, it was widely acclaimed as being "the greatest race ever run".
 Aged 21, Jackson was the youngest ever Olympic 1500 m gold medalist until Asbel Kiprop in 2008, aged 19.